-The perpetual and periodic stock-taking system are the two most often used techniques for determining the value of stock movement and stock remaining in the warehouse, respectively.
+The perpetual and periodic stock-taking systems are the two most often used techniques for determining the value of stock movement and stock remaining in the warehouse, respectively.
 Let’s look into these systems in further depth.

-It allows the necessary transfer from stock account to cost of goods sold the account to be made at the time the sale is made.
-Consequently, the balance on the stock account at any time represents the actual stock at that time.
+It allows the necessary transfer from stock account to the cost of goods sold in the account to be made at the time the sale is made.
+Consequently, the balance on the stock account at any time represents the actual stock.

 When a business employs a periodic inventory system, neither the cost nor the number of individual inventory goods on hand is tracked.
 These statistics are not deemed valuable by corporate authorities due to the expense and effort necessary to collect them.
-However, transactions must continue to occur and a record of the costs incurred must be preserved.
+However, transactions must continue to occur, and a record of the costs incurred must be preserved.
 This information is eventually utilised for financial reporting, but it is also used for control reasons more quickly.

-A periodic system is less expensive to operate than a continuous system since no attempt is made to monitor inventory balances (in aggregate or individually) until financial statements are to be generated.
+A periodic system is less expensive to operate than a continuous system since no attempt is made to monitor inventory balances (in aggregate or individually) until financial statements are generated.
 A periodic system does enable a business to manage expenses by tracking specific inventory expenditures as they accrue.

 There is no right or wrong method of stock-taking; it varies according to nature and type of business.
 One method suitable for one business may not be useful for another.
 Hope this post helped you.